Distance: 11.2 miles round trip on trail

 By missing the Old Sugarloaf use trail cairn, I made this harder than it had to be.
 I started at the Old San Juan Trail just before Blue Jay Campground.
 To get there, follow the same directions as Los Pinos Peak, but stop just before the campground.
 There are about 4 parking spots on the side of the road.
 I thought I would make it clear in the title that I was in the Santa Ana Mountains because every state has about 10 peaks named Sugarloaf.

 The trailhead is higher than either peak, so it resembles a canyon hike, losing about 700 feet of elevation before climbing toward Sugarloaf with a use trail to the summit on the right.
 There were several deer that greeted me near the trailhead before sprinting away into the canyon.
 To shorten my hike time, I jogged parts of the trail.
 The first half of the hike is well shaded with plenty of tree cover.
 I ran into several unmarked trail junctions and learned along the way that the shortest route is any one that heads directly toward Sugarloaf.
 It was a pretty short climb to the boulder filled summit of Sugarloaf.
 Red cans with summit logs were hidden under one of the large boulders.
 I signed the log and considered climbing up the two largest boulders.
-I was sure I could make it up, but less sure about the down climb, so I skipped them this time.
+The lower of the two is a class 3 scramble, but the only way to the higher boulder was to jump from the lower one.
+It looked dicey so I skipped it this time.
 Back on the trail, I circled behind Sugarloaf and dropped down to a saddle where the use trail to Old Sugarloaf also begins on the right.